 Stampedes are not the only risk for shoppers in stores on Black Friday.
 There have been multiple stories of people harming others to grab limited merchandise.

 In 2011, two Wal-Mart shoppers in Rome, N.Y. were sent to the hospital with back injuries after being pushed to the ground when a brawl erupted near the cell phone display.
 That same year, at a Wal-Mart in Porter Ranch, California, a woman repeatedly used pepper spray on other shoppers battling for XBox 360 video game units.
 Roughly 20 people were injured.
 The woman claims that she and her children were attacked by other shoppers, and said she was considering a lawsuit against the store for not providing enough security.

-Also in 2011, an off-duty police officer hired to help with Black Friday security at a North Carolina Wal-Mart deployed pepper spray in a crowd, “to regain composure,” he said, during a disturbance.
+Also in 2011, an off-duty police officer who was hired to help with Black Friday security at a North Carolina Wal-Mart made a bad situation much worse.
+He deployed pepper spray in a crowd, “to regain composure,” he claimed.
 One shopper, an asthmatic, was sent to the emergency room.

 Parking Lot Incidents

 On Black Friday, 2012, two people were shot in a Wal-Mart parking lot in Tallahassee, Florida due to a disagreement over a parking space; both recovered.
 In 2013, an argument over a parking space at a Washington D.C. area Wal-Mart escalated into a stabbing – the wounded man recovered, and both were charged.
 In 2015, a purse-snatcher in a Covington, Georgia Wal-Mart parking lot killed his victim after backing over her multiple times with his car as he fled.
 On Thanksgiving night in 2016, police attributed a fatal shooting of a man in a Reno, Nevada Wal-Mart to a parking spot dispute.